juju/docs/src/en/tools-amulet.md

 amulet.deployer.Deployment()

-Deployment (amulet deployment, from amulet import Deployment) is an abstraction layer to the juju-deployer Juju plugin and a service lifecycle management tool.
+Deployment (amulet deployment, from amulet import Deployment) is an abstraction layer to the juju-deployer Juju plugin and a service life cycle management tool.
 It's designed to allow an author to describe their deployment in simple terms:

 ```python